-Shopping for a deal on lobsters online?
+Shopping for a deal on lobsters at your local market or online?
 Buying live lobster can be a little intimidating.
-Here are a few tips for landlubbers and first time shoppers on how to buy live lobster without getting taken as a tourist.
-Follow these simple suggestions for picking out the perfect lobster for cooking at home.
+What’s a good size lobster?
+Is a male lobster better than a female?
+How do you know the lobster is healthy?
+Here is a detailed guide for landlubbers and first time shoppers on how to buy live lobster without getting taken as a tourist.
+Follow these suggestions for picking out the perfect lobster for cooking at home.

-- If the claws droop, the lobster is weak and has no fight.
+- Do the lobster’s claws droop?
+This is a sign the lobster is weak and has no fight.

-- An easy test is to push the tail straight— if it does not re-curl, try another lobster.
+- Test the tail.
+An easy test is to push the tail straight— if it does not re-curl, you’ve caught a bad one.

 Hard-shell lobsters ship well because they are stronger and hardier.
 Equally important, hard shell lobsters have more meat and better texture.
 Select a lobster that feels heavy for its size.
 Squeeze the sides of the lobster’s body; the soft shell will yield to pressure, while the hard shell will be firm.
 Soft-shell lobsters will always be cheaper than hard shell but may not necessarily be a bargain in the end.